ScribesEye/Obsidian-Dungeons-Dragons-Vault/src/site/notes/Goblin One Shot/Player introduction Goblins.md

 ### Rules
 #### Own Characters
+Goblin [race](https://5e.tools/races.html#goblin_mpmm) is preferred to fit in with hexcrawl, but you can also use [hobgoblin](https://5e.tools/races.html#hobgoblin_mpmm) or [bugbear](https://5e.tools/races.html#bugbear_mpmm) if you dont feel like playing gobbo.
+The goblin trait **Fury of the small** is replaced with **Cruel**: Whenever you make an attack roll with advantage, add 1d4 to the damage roll if the attack hits.

-Goblin [race](https://5e.tools/races.html#goblin_mpmm) is preferred to fit in with hexcrawl, but you can also use [hobgoblin](https://5e.tools/races.html#hobgoblin_mpmm) or [bugbear](https://5e.tools/races.html#bugbear_mpmm).
-Make you own character at level 4, no starting feat, point buy, and either 350 gold for equipment and 1 common magic item or starting gear and 1 uncommon magic item.
-For magic items hit me up when making characters.
+Make your own character at level 4, point buy, and either 350 gold for equipment and 1 common magic item or starting gear and 1 uncommon magic item.
+For uncommon magic items hit me up when making characters.

 For background to your character I want you to think of why you want to protect/serve the specific noble you create, and think about what your home was and what it meant to you before you had to leave it.
 Also think about how you acquired the magic item and if you are the first goblin owner of this specific item or not.
 #### Noble